baskren/P42.Uno.SandboxedStorage/README.md

-# P42.Uno.Storage.Pickers
+# P42.Uno.SandboxedStorage
-Cross platform implementation of Windows.Storage.Pickers
+Cross platform implementation of something that looks and feels a bit like Windows.Storage

 In development